shlomimn/K8s-rollout/README.md

 $
 ```

-* Now the image version is change to nginx:latest
+* Now the image version is changed to nginx:latest
 * kubectl apply -f deployment.yaml --record
   The old pods are terminated and the new pods take place.